-The assumptions used have been updated from the last actuarial valuation based on the 2020 Actuarial Experience Investigation Study for the six-year period ending June 30, 2019, approved by the Board on May 22, 2020.
-Please refer to the June 30, 2020 actuarial valuations for further discussion on the assumption changes.
+The assumptions used are based on the 2020 Actuarial Experience Investigation Study for the six- year period ending June 30, 2019, approved by the Board on May 22, 2020.
+Please refer to the June 30, 2021 actuarial valuations for further discussion on the assumption changes.
 We believe the assumptions are internally consistent and are reasonable, based on the actual experience of ERSRI.